IIn memory of Pope Francis

 are interested in war.
 For various reasons.

-Comment FAR 14.
-10. 2025 A lot has changed since then.
-Even the United Arab Emirates—we're waiting to see what happens.
+Comment FAR 14.10 2025: A lot has changed since then.
+Even the United Arab Emirates is waiting to see what happens.